Renz-Victa/Renz-Victa/README.md

 ## ⚡ About Me:

-I am a 19 y/o Self-taught Software Developer who loves exploring the realms of coding...
+I am a 19 y/o Self-taught Frontend Developer who loves building responsive web applications.
+Big on smooth UI, and code that does not make future-me cry...

 <!--
 **Renz-Victa/Renz-Victa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.